 Biographical and Research Information

-Dr. Michael M. Hutchison is Professor of Economics at the
+Dr. Michael M. Hutchison is Distinguished Professor of Economics at the

 Dr. Hutchison's research centers on topics related to international finance and open economy macroeconomics, including exchange rate regimes, international banking and financial systems, Japanese monetary and financial policies, and the European sovereign debt crisis.
-His most recent work is on the costs of financial crises, the effectiveness of international capital controls and official foreign exchange market intervention.
+His most recent work is on the costs of financial crises, the effectiveness of international capital controls, the role of fiscal rules in stabilizing public finances and the business cycle, monetary policy in India and China, and official foreign exchange market intervention.
 He has published widely in academic journals and other venues.
-His published books include Japan’s Great Stagnation: Financial and Monetary Policy Lessons for Advanced Industrial Countries, MIT Press, 2006 (with F. Westermann); Financial Policy and Central Banking in Japan, MIT Press 2001 (with T. Cargill and T. Ito); The Political Economy of Japanese Monetary Policy; MIT Press, 1997 (with T. Cargill and T. Ito); Fiscal Aspects of European Monetary Integration; Cambridge University Press, 1998; with S. Jensen and A. Hughes-Hallett.
+His published books include Japan's Great Stagnation: Financial and Monetary Policy Lessons for Advanced Industrial Countries, MIT Press, 2006 (with F. Westermann); Financial Policy and Central Banking in Japan, MIT Press 2001 (with T. Cargill and T. Ito); The Political Economy of Japanese Monetary Policy; MIT Press, 1997 (with T. Cargill and T. Ito); Fiscal Aspects of European Monetary Integration; Cambridge University Press, 1998; with S. Jensen and A. Hughes-Hallett.

 Hutchison joined the UC Santa Cruz faculty in 1985.